Bioconductor/EuroBioc2017/README.md

 participants are invited to use the issue to ask questions and/or express their interest in participating.

-**Reporting** At the end of the SIG session, we ask that each group prepares a short summary of their session, which will be coordinated by a chair (who may or may not be the person that suggested the topic) and a scribe.
+**Reporting:** At the end of the SIG session, we ask that each group prepares a short summary of their session, which will be coordinated by a chair (who may or may not be the person that suggested the topic) and a scribe.
 These outputs will be presented and discussed